 We know some parts of this website are not fully accessible:

-- Some paging links (e.g. first or last links) are disabled but this information may not be perceived by some screen readers
+- When using search the register some paging links (for example first or last links) are disabled but this information may not be perceived by some screen readers.

 What to do if you cannot access parts of this website